RishabhGithub7348/Language_Learning_Game/README.md

 ### 5. Leaderboards

 Users have the opportunity to compare their scores with others on the platform.
-Linga features leaderboards that display the rankings and scores of participants in each test.
+Lingua features leaderboards that display the rankings and scores of participants in each test.

 ### 6. Profile Page